BSidesMUC/BSidesMunich2023/tickets.md

 **Registration for the first batch of tickets will open on July 29, 2023 at 14:00 CEST.**

-**Registration for the first batch of tickets will open on August 27, 2023 at 14:00 CEST.**
+**Registration for the main batch of tickets will open on August 27, 2023 at 14:00 CEST.**

 The waiting list will open with the second batch of tickets.